ansys/pydpf-core/docs/source/index.rst

 **Accessing DPF Server files**

-DPF capabilities are accessible having DPF Server files available.
-Those files can be accessed using:
+DPF capabilities are accessible when DPF Server files are available.
+These files can be accessed using:

 - the **Ansys installer**.
 To use it, download the standard installation using your preferred distribution channel, and install Ansys following the installer instructions.
 For information on getting a licensed copy of Ansys,